 Carasau is a type of thin and crispy bread originating from Sardinia.
 It is a traditional specialty of the island, often served as an appetizer.
 Its crunchy texture and ease of storage make it an excellent choice to accompany dips and cheeses.
 This recipe will guide you in making homemade Carasau, perfect for an aperitif with a Sardinian touch.
 Here's how to make Carasau.

-Of Sardinian origin, Carasau is a very thin dry bread
+Originally from Sardinia, Carasau is a very thin, dry bread

-Carasau is also called 'music paper' for the noise it makes when chewed
+Carasau is also called 'music paper' because of the noise it makes when chewed

-It is a simple bread that, similar to other types of bread consumed in North Africa, requires yeast almost symbolically
+It is a simple bread that, similar to other types of bread consumed in North Africa, symbolically requires yeast

-It may seem like Arabic bread but it differs significantly as Arabic bread is made with regular flour and includes added fats that make it soft and tender
+It may resemble Arabic bread but differs significantly as Arabic bread is made with regular flour and includes added fats that make it soft and tender

 The dough, made of water, flour, and yeast, is ideally prepared in a spiral mixer for about 12-14 minutes